logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 Adding a Client's Measures for an Intake
 ----------------------------------------

-PMHC MDS requires the use of the IAR-DST at intake.
+The collection of Initial Assessment and Referral Decision Support Tool (`IAR-DST <https://iar-dst.online/#/>`_) data may not be required for all programs.
+Please see `Intake <https://docs.pmhc-mds.com/projects/data-specification/en/latest/data-model-and-specifications.html#intake>`_.

-Single or multiple measures can be added to an Intake.
+Single or multiple measures can be added to an Intake, but it is not expected to have more than one IAR-DST records for each intake.

 You can add a Client's Measure for a Intake through :ref:`view-intake` available on the **Data Entry** tab, by following these steps: